 1. Improve your concentration and productivity

-2. Poor sleep is associated with depression, and can exacerbate the severity of mental health disorders including suicidal ideation
+2. Poor sleep is associated with depression, and can exacerbate the severity of mental health issues, including suicidal ideation

 3. Sleep affects your emotions and ability to socialize

-4. Sufficient sleep can influence the body’s ability to process emotional information, decreasing mood swings or stress
+4. Sufficient sleep can influence the body’s ability to process emotional information, which can help buffer mood swings or decrease stress

 5. Lack of sleep can cause a chemical imbalance in the brain, altering essential hormone production